|

 jointed body, wigged with short

-often thought to have had a haircut).
-Shown at right
+often thought to have had a haircut), sleep eyes, closed mouth.

 in the original Prince tagged clothing.